All Episodes

 It's not brain surgery.

-And it is we have got to take this seriously.
+And it is, we have got to take this seriously.

 It is part of our national security and the defense of our country.

-And these and it and we are compromising potentially.
+And these, and we are compromising potentially.

 Look at the testimony that was released this week when it was discovered that Hillary had the classified emails.

-Sources and methods are put in in danger.
+Sources and methods are put in danger.

 That means lives are put in danger.